AskVinny/frontend-test-react/README.md

 - `npm run build`: Compiles the TypeScript code and builds the static files for production.
 - `npm run preview`: Serves the built static files for previewing before deployment.

-To get started with the project, clone the repository, install the dependencies using `npm install`, and then you can begin development by running `npm run dev`.
+To get started with the project, clone the repository using `git clone [repository-url]`, install the dependencies using `npm install`, and then you can begin development by running `npm run dev`.
+After completing the task, please push your changes to a new repository and provide the URL of your final repository as part of your submission.